The Classic Art of The Summit Lighthouse

 Book Design

 Starting in the seventies, the Summit hired some outside help for graphic and book cover designers.
 The Chela and the Path and the trade size aura books got a makeover.
 ‘Chela’ was done by Bruce Babcock.
-Formerly the Chela and the Path picture extended to the edges of the cover.
+Formerly the Chela and the Path picture (above) extended to the edges of the cover.
 Bruce reduced the size of the picture and increased the white border.
 He did it for a couple reasons.
 One, this new look with the borders drew the viewer in and secondly but more importantly, the main rationale he communicated to Mother, Roger and a few Board Members was that the full bleed image made it look like a book of the fantasy genre (Lord of the Rings, Fellowship of the Rings etc.) vs. a book of more serious subject matter.

 The aura and alchemy books used some beautiful designs of almost a minimalist approach with limited uses of color but where it was used, became very effective.
 The trade size Aura books were done by Marty Neumeier, a Santa Barbara designer.
 He did a number of books, mostly in the 70’s.
 For Studies of the Human Aura, he used the head of David by Michelangelo.
 It was a black drawing with a colored rainbow on his head, a creative and ingenious idea.
 He added a spiritual concept to the western world’s archetype of the ‘perfect man.’
 He also did Intermediate Studies of the Human Aura, the hardbound Climb the Highest Mountain and the first version of Quietly Comes the Buddha in 1977.
 And that’s not all, he did the Summit University and SU Press logo designs for which he won a number of awards from Communication Arts magazine, one of the most prestigious design publications of the time.